A Rather Weak 'Attempt' To Defend

 liquid, hard to soft) will still take place slowly, and non-'nodally'.

-course, this is quite apart from the fact that Hegel and Engels did not mention these
+This is quite apart from the fact that Hegel and Engels didn't mention these

 'new definitions', which

-means, naturally, that they read this 'law' into nature -- not
+means, naturally, that they read this 'law' into nature at the time -- not

 How is that any different from